Can you master your own music ?

 Good luck !

 So, there you go – I hope these posts helped you – if you liked them please share them with your friends.
-I’d love to know what you think, so please drop me a line and say Hello!
+There are plenty more on my site and I’d love to know what you think, so please drop me a line and say Hello!

 I’ll look forward to talking to you !

 If all of this is actually starting to feel more like work than fun – that’s OK !
 You have to be a little strange to want to be a mastering engineer anyway : ) Feel free to get in touch for a free assessment of your music.
-I’ll give you an honest opinion about how much your mixes would benefit from mastering, and maybe even do a demo for you, if you like.
+I’ll give you an honest opinion about how much your mixes would benefit from mastering, and in what ways.
 To find out more about working with me, click here.